SteveBarnett/human-centred/_posts/2025-11-07-carousels.md

 image: /img/2025/11/c.png
 ---

-Also know as slide shows and sliders, carousels come and go out of fashion.
+Also known as slide shows and sliders, carousels come and go out of fashion.
 They tend to fall into the bucket of "designers like them, customers don't".

 There are a few approaches we can take.